-Address Bit Bit Name Description 0x0A03 7 Unused Unused.
-6 Clear LF Setting this bit (default = 0) clears the digital loop filter (intended as a debug tool).
-5 Clear CCI Setting this bit (default = 0) clears the CCI filter (intended as a debug tool).
-4 Clear phase accumulator Setting this bit (default = 0) clears DDS phase accumulator (not a recommended action).
-3 Reset auto sync Setting this bit (default = 0) resets the automatic synchronization logic (see Register 0x0403).
-2 Reset TW history Setting this bit (default = 0) resets the tuning word history logic (part of holdover functionality).
-1 Reset all IRQs Setting this bit (default = 0) clears the entire IRQ monitor register (Register 0x0D02 to Register 0x0D09).
+Address Bits Bit Name Description 0x0A03 [7] Unused [6] Clear LF Setting this bit (default = 0) clears the digital loop filter (intended as a debug tool).
+[5] Clear CCI Setting this bit (default = 0) clears the CCI filter (intended as a debug tool).
+[4] Clear phase accumulator Setting this bit (default = 0) clears DDS phase accumulator (not a recommended action).
+[3] Reset auto sync Setting this bit (default = 0) resets the automatic synchronization logic (see Register 0x0403).
+[2] Reset TW history Setting this bit (default = 0) resets the tuning word history logic (part of holdover functionality).
+[1] Reset all IRQs Setting this bit (default = 0) clears the entire IRQ monitor register (Register 0x0D02 to Register 0x0D09).
 It is the equivalent of setting all the bits of the IRQ clearing register (Register 0x0A04 to Register 0x0A0B).
-0 Reset watchdog Setting this bit (default = 0) resets the watchdog timer (see Register 0x0211 to Register 0x0212).
-If the timer times out, it simply starts a new timing cycle.
-If the timer has not yet timed out, it restarts at Time 0 without causing a timeout event.
+[0] Reset watchdog Setting this bit (default = 0) resets the watchdog timer (see Register 0x0211 to Register 0x0212).
+If the timer had timed out, it simply starts a new timing cycle.
+If the timer has not yet timed out, it restarts at time zero without causing a timeout event.
 Continuously resetting the watchdog timer at intervals less than its timeout period prevents the watchdog timer from generating a timeout event.